ryzwan29/nodepay-multi-autoproxy/README.md

 # Nodepay Auto Farming
 Feature:
 - Quick installation with script
-- Can running with proxy or Without proxy
 - Can mining multi account
 - Automatically remove inactive proxies